Glover makes it 2 in a row by winning FedEx Cup opener in a playoff over Cantlay

 Spieth was close most of the way until twice hitting in the water over the last four holes.
 He shot 70 and joined a large group tied for sixth.
 Spieth only moved to No. 27 in the FedEx Cup with the late mistakes, and now will have to earn his way to the Tour Championship next week.

-Cameron Davis and Hideki Matsuyama had reason to feel like winners.
-Both played their way into the top 50 in the FedEx Cup.
+Cameron Davis and Hideki Matsuyama played their way into the top 50 in the FedEx Cup.
 That gets them into the BMW Championship next week, and it assures them a spot in the $20 million signature events next year.

 Davis closed with a bogey-free 67.
 Matsuyama, who has made it to the Tour Championship each of his nine years on the PGA Tour, amazingly has a chance to extend the streak.

-He was at No. 57 in the FedEx Cup and was in a tie for 38th going into the final round at the TPC Southwind and was only 2 under for his round after a birdie at the 15th.
-And then came the 90-minute storm delay.
+He was at No. 57 in the FedEx Cup and was in a tie for 38th going into the final round at the TPC Southwind, still only 2 under for his round after a birdie at the 15th.
+And then came a storm delay of 90 minutes.

 “I looked and saw what I needed to do on the final three holes.
 I knew I had to birdie them all,” Matsuyama said.